Large Differences Between Stochastic and Deterministic Kinetics in a Simple Autocatalytic Reaction Network: Summary and Discussion

-Our results extend the list of reactions for which the CME can be solved analytically, see Refs. \onlinecite{laurenzi2000analytical, arslan2008kinetics, lee2012analytical}.
-They can be used to test the numerical results, approximate methods, or -- particularly relevant in the context of the Finke-Watkzy model -- the limits of the applicability of deterministic chemical kinetics.
-In a case the deterministic kinetics is not applicable, the solution of the CME presented here may be applied as a minimal stochastic model of the considered system.
+Our results also extend those of Refs.~\cite{laurenzi2000analytical, arslan2008kinetics}, enlarging the class of reaction networks for which the CME has been solved analytically \cite{mcquarrie1967stochastic, lee2012analytical}.
+They can be used to test numerical results, approximate methods, or the limits of the applicability of deterministic chemical kinetics.
+In cases where deterministic kinetics is not applicable to a given model, the solutions of the CMEs presented here can serve as a minimal stochastic model of the system under consideration.